-(This story was first published on 21 July 2022 and is being republished from The Quint's archives in light of the Supreme Court hearing arguments in the batch of petitions challenging the ban on hijab in educational institutions in Karnataka.)
+(This story was first published on 21 July 2022 and is being republished from The Quint's archives in light of the Supreme Court's split verdict in the case challenging the ban on hijab in educational institutions in Karnataka.)

 Cameraperson: Fatima Khan